BullDogPatch/week6-assignment/considerations.md

 - try to use `localStorage` ✅ (sort of)
 - see if I can get a dark/light mode working ✅

 - make custom hook to unclutter `App.jsx`, I know how to make custom fetch hook.
-I will also research how to make custom storage hook.
+I will also research how to make custom storage hook.✅